The Basics of Budgeting Your Money

-According to a 2013 Gallup poll, only 1 in 3 Americans use a detailed household budget.
+According to a recent study by U.S. Bank, only 41 percent of Americans use a budget.
+This is a slight improvement over a 2013 Gallup poll which showed that just 32 percent of households maintained a budget.
 Is it any wonder we’re a nation in debt living above our means?
 Fortunately, the basics of budgeting aren’t hard to grasp and it’s never too late to learn.

 1) Spend less than you make

 You’re going to have to do the math.

 Keep track of your spending for a month or two and see what’s really going where, by category (e.g., rent, utilities, food, insurance, gas, clothes, credit cards, loan payments, etc.).
 Record everything, down to the dollar.
 If expenses are greater than your income, you’re living above your means.